-The Activair can be fitted either externally or internally (in a loft space or similar).
+The Activair can be fitted either internally or externally to the property being heated.

 The appliance must be installed in a clean, well-ventilated area which is free of all obstructions.
 Please ensure enough space is left around the unit to enable access for routine inspections.